- What are direct payments?

 - How can i find out more?

 Direct payments are money payments paid to you by the council to pay for your care and support.
 They are an easy and convenient way of receiving the council's part of your personal budget, which is the amount of money you need to pay for your care and support.

 Direct payments mean that you are in charge, they give you more choice and control over the care you receive and allow you to decide who gives the care and how and when they work with you.

 We can offer you help and advice about choosing your care provider.
 You can also find lists of care providers by visiting Haricare, our directory of services for Adults.

-Many people who qualify for care from Social Services can receive a direct payment.
 You may be able to get a direct payment if you have been assessed by Social Services as needing community care services.
-This includes: